Frequently asked questions

 Absolutely!
 Many cats wander and may not be very street-wise, and we would not normally home an outside cat on a busy road.
 The information you give us, and the home visit, should enable us to make sure that we get a good match between the cat and its new home.What if the adopted cat does not settle in its new home?

 The vast majority of the time we do not have any problems following adoption, but occasionally things don’t go to plan – maybe the cat can’t settle, or an existing cat is unaccepting of a new arrival.
-We will try to work with you to resolve the situation, but if it still does not work out, you can return the cat to our care when a space becomes available.Do I need a cat flap?
+We will try to work with you to resolve the situation, but if it still does not work out, you can return the cat to our care at any time within the first two weeks after adoption, or any time after that when a space becomes available.Do I need a cat flap?

 Cats that need outdoor access would ideally have a cat-flap, or at least an owner who is often at home so that the cat can be let in and out as necessary.I live in rented accommodation.
 Can I have a cat?

-Yes, but you’ll need to show us written permission from your landlord that you are allowed to keep a cat.I’m moving house soon.
+Yes, but you’ll need to show us written permission from your landlord that you are allowed to keep a cat.
+Some landlords take a long time to consider and provide permission, so to avoid disappointment, it helps if you can get this sorted out before applying to adopt a cat.
+Bear in mind that some landlords may only give permission for one cat.I’m moving house soon.
 Can I have a cat?

 Depending on when you are moving, it might be better to wait until you are settled in your new home.
-Please ask us for advice.Should I adopt a cat with a medical condition?
+Please ask us for advice.What if I adopt a cat with a medical condition?